doctrine/orm/docs/en/reference/metadata-drivers.rst

 You have all the methods you need to manually specify the mapping information instead of using some mapping file to populate it from.
-The base ``ClassMetadataInfo`` class is responsible for only data storage and is not meant for runtime use.
-It does not require that the class actually exists yet so it is useful for describing some entity before it exists and using that information to generate for example the entities themselves.
-The class ``ClassMetadata`` extends ``ClassMetadataInfo`` and adds some functionality required for runtime usage and requires that the PHP class is present and can be autoloaded.

 You can read more about the API of the ``ClassMetadata`` classes in the PHP Mapping chapter.